CristinaOprisa/Predictions/README.md

   Select Reccomended number of files to be sampled for each Stock Exchange Press the Predict button

-  Follow the output csv files in **outputdata** folder at project level in subfolder named as current datetime.
+  Follow the output csv files in **stock_price_prediction_files** folder at project level in subfolder named as current datetime.

 ## Steps creating the project